buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 }
 ~~~~

-Then specify that you want to listen for incoming messages
+Then specify that you want to listen for incoming messages:
 ~~~~
 function getNewMessagesNotification(){
     socket.on('xmpp.buddycloud.push.item', function(data) {